ThomasAWood/KeyboardDrumKit/README.md

 # Simple Keyboard Drum Kit
-A Javascript drum kit that can be played by your computer keyboard
+A simple Javascript drum kit application that plays different drum samples and animates imageso of a drum kit from the keyboard

 # Keys and Corresponding Drums
 A = Bass Drum